 For the finishing touch, curl the ribbons, using the outside of your scissor blades.
 And voilá, your Halloween balloon decoration is ready to show off.
 That was easy, right?

 Here are two more variation ideas... what's it gonna be?
-Cute or spooky?
+Creepy or cute?